ICOM-CC is coming to Norway

 We are also delighted to announce that the AKO Foundation, a noted supporter of Nordic visual arts, has joined us as a Platinum Sponsor for the 21st ICOM-CC Triennial Conference.
 Their generous support will help enhance the post-tour offerings, make the conference registration fee more accessible, and support the social events throughout the conference week.
 Learn more about our Platinum Sponsor: Home – AKO Foundation.

-A big thank you also goes to our Silver+ and Silver Sponsors: Goppion, Bryunzeel, and the Eckbo Foundation.
+A big thank you goes to our Sponsors: Goppion, Bruynzeel, the Eckbo Foundation, Bev/Art and Propadyn.

-• Goppion and Bryunzeel have been involved in several groundbreaking cultural heritage projects in Norway, and their expertise is invaluable to the success of this conference.
+• Goppion and Bruynzeel have been involved in several groundbreaking cultural heritage projects in Norway, and their expertise is invaluable to the success of this conference.

 • The Eckbo Foundation offers broad humanitarian support across arts, sports, and security, and we are grateful for their generous contribution to the event.